Valentine-Nkatha/app-owns-data/powerbi_demo.md

 ---

-✅ You now have a complete annotated demo for Power BI App Owns Data embedding.
+✅ You should now have a complete demo for Power BI App Owns Data embedding.